ad84/DuckDNS-wg-easy-proxy/README.md

 ```
 sudo ./ssl-client.sh
 ```
-2. Now to gain access to the web admin you must now install the client (WG_ADMIN_NAME) pxf file into your OS/browser on the client device (as well as the enter the password for easy-wg).
+2. Now to gain access to the web admin you must now install the client (WG_ADMIN_NAME) pxf file into your OS/browser on the client device (as well as the enter the password for wg-easy).
 The pfx file will be in the project root.
 Copy (scp, rysnc etc.) to you device.
 The pfx file can be resued on as many devices as required and is valid for one year.
 (By which time i may have written a renwal script :) )